-Also, not forgetting, if you’re a foodies lover, then definitely check out Berry.
-This small town is on the map for having some of the best cafes and restaurants in NSW.
-You can detour her onto your way into the Kangaroo Valley.
+Also, not forgetting, if you’re a foodies lover, then definitely check out Bowral and Berry.
+Berry is on the map for having some of the best cafes and restaurants in NSW, not forgetting the famous doughnut van.
+You can detour her onto your way into or out of Kangaroo Valley.

 We absolutely love Sunnataram Thai Buddhist Monastery in Bundanoon which is west of Kangaroo Valley.
 If you’re not up for doing one of their donation based weekend retreats, you can visit every Sunday from 11-4pm.
 Just make sure you cover your shoulders, arms and below the knees for respect for the monks.

 How to get to Sunnataram Forest Monastery By Car: It takes about 2 hours to drive there.
 By Public Transport: It takes between 2-3 hours to get there with a combo of buses and trains.